Joint Distribution of Distance and Angles in Finite Wireless Networks: Rectangular Regions

 \subsection{Angular and distance distributions in 2D networks}

-Let us assume a rectangular region, $\mathfrak{R}(o)$, centered at the origin $o$, whose side lengths are $\ell_x$ and $\ell_y$ on the $x$ and $y$ axis, respectively.
-We aim at deriving the joint distribution of the distance and azimuth angle for the link between a random point (uniformly distributed in the rectangle) and a reference point, $u=(u_x,u_y)$.
+Let us assume a rectangular region, $\mathfrak{R}(o)$, centered at the origin $o$, whose side lengths are $\ell_x$ and $\ell_y$ on the $x$ and $y$ axis, respectively {(see Fig.} \ref{fig:rectangularRegion}{)}.
+We aim at deriving the joint distribution of the distance and azimuth angle for the link between a random point and a reference point, $u=(u_x,u_y)$, with $\lvert u_x \rvert < \frac{\ell_x}{2} \wedge \lvert u_y \rvert < \frac{\ell_y}{2}$.
 As pointed out in Section \ref{sec:ArbitraryShaped}, this is equivalent to computing the overlap area of a disk and a sector after translating the regions by $-u$.
 To that end, we follow the 3 steps provided in Section \ref{sec:ArbitraryShaped}, starting with the derivation of $\beta (\phi)$, given in the following lemma.